driconrikus/freqselect/README.md

 5. Optionally, you can move it to `/usr/local/bin`if you want to have it available to all users.

 # Notes
+* This script must be run as root.
 * The effects of this script will not persist on reboot.
 * This script has not yet been tested on RHEL based distros, will test soon.